A2 (Elementary)Lesson 1: Present Continuous & Gerund

 Portugal: Continua a chover

-Simultaneous actions use gerund: Trabalha cantando
+Two actions at once → gerund: Trabalha cantando

-Purpose/intention still uses infinitive: Veio para falar
+Purpose still uses the infinitive: Estudo para aprender

 auxiliary/perception verb + gerund (Brazil) vs. verb + a/de + infinitive (Portugal)